n8io/free-lunch-crunch/README.md

-# The ~763B script Challenge
+# free-lunch-crunch
-Make this script smaller so you can get bigger.
+**The 763B challenge**: Make this script smaller so you can get bigger.

 ![alt tag](https://raw.githubusercontent.com/n8io/free-lunch-crunch/master/crunched.png)